vivgrid/viv/spec.md

 ## Response Format

 The response is returned in a streaming format.
 Each chunk is separated by `\n\n` and follows the format `<prefix>: <data>`.
-The prefixes and their meanings are as follows:
+The prefixes and their meanings are described below:

 ### Prefix Definitions